Lbalkenhol/candl/docs/data/data_overview.rst

 Planck
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`candl` comes with `clipy`, a pure Python implementation of the Planck likelihoods.
+candl comes with ``clipy``, a pure Python implementation of the Planck likelihoods.
-See the `clipy website <https://github.com/benabed/clipy>`_ to see which specific likelihoods supported and be sure to download the respective data files from the `Planck Legacy Archive <https://github.com/benabed/clipy>`_.
+See the `clipy website <https://github.com/benabed/clipy>`_ to see which specific likelihoods supported and be sure to download the respective data files from the `Planck Legacy Archive <https://pla.esac.esa.int/pla>`_.

-The Planck likelihoods are not implemented as native `candl` likelihoods, but as wrappers.
+The Planck likelihoods are not implemented as native candl likelihoods, but as wrappers.
 While they are differentiable and work with a lot of the `candl` tools and interface code, they do not support the full functionality.
-See the `clipy` x `candl` :ref:`tutorial<Tutorials>` for a demonstration of what's possible.
+See the :ref:`clipy x candl tutorial<Tutorials>` for a demonstration of what's possible.

 Adding Data Sets